has a standard VAT rate of 18%

 It is also necessary to know that at the moment when the company ceases its financial activities, the tax authorities require the company’s owners to submit their tax returns in a period of 30 working days since the company was closed down; our team of consultants in company formation in Georgia can offer extensive information on the procedures involved when closing down a business.

-Who is liable to the payment of VAT in Georgia?
+Who is liable to the payment of VAT in Georgia in 2021?

 There are multiple categories of entities that are liable to the payment of the VAT.
 The Section VI of the Tax Code stipulates who the tax payers are and when the VAT registration in Georgia should be done as a mandatory procedure.
 Article 158 mentions that the registration for VAT purposes can also be done on a voluntary basis and the applicant will gain the VAT payer status once the application forms are submitted with the local tax authorities.